 Is it Spring Yet?

-Food gardeners are itching to get out in the garden.
-Our success in the Spring garden will be boosted by being prepared.
-The month of January is the perfect time to plan the Spring food garden.
-Our "Year-Round Food Gardening in Sonoma County" publication is organized by planting windows and gives us a great overview of our Spring opportunities in the Sonoma County garden.
+Food gardeners are typically itching to get out in the garden.
+Our success in the spring garden will be boosted by being prepared.
+The month of January is the perfect time to plan the spring food garden.
+There is time for research and detailed planning.
+Our "Year-Round Food Gardening in Sonoma County" publication is organized by planting windows and gives us a great overview of our spring opportunities in the Sonoma County garden.
 Many of us will be planting our peas at the end of February which is just around the corner.

 One of the joys of growing our own food is to harvest an expensive grocery store produce item or an exotic variety for only the cost of a seed packet.
 On a rainy day, visit your local nursery to peruse the crop varieties, or snuggle down with your favorite seed catalog.
 Buying from a seed company that propagates seeds in similar growing conditions (i.e., northern California or nearby) is a good bet.
 You can find these companies listed on our "Vegetable Seed Sources" publication.
 Our challenge to you is to grow one new-to-you crop or variety this spring.